Afoxcute/sear/app/README.md

 ### Creating Licenses
 1. Select an existing IP Asset from the dropdown
+2. **Choose a License Template** (or select "Custom" for manual configuration):
+   - Select from predefined templates that auto-configure all settings
+   - Templates include Commercial, Non-Commercial, Creative Commons variants, and more
+   - You can customize any template after selection
+   - Use "Reset to Template" to restore original template values
+3. Review and adjust settings as needed:
-2. Set the royalty percentage (e.g., 10 for 10%)
+   - Royalty percentage (e.g., 10 for 10%)
-3. Choose license duration (minimum 1 hour = 3600 seconds)
+   - License duration (minimum 1 hour = 3600 seconds)
-4. Enable/disable commercial use
-5. Upload license terms to IPFS and enter the hash
+   - Commercial use permissions
+   - Derivatives and attribution settings
-6. Click "Mint License" and confirm the transaction
+4. Click "Mint License" and confirm the transaction

 ### Paying Revenue
 1. Select the target IP Asset
 2. Enter the payment amount in MNT
+3. **View Royalty Breakdown**: The system automatically calculates and displays:
+   - Platform fee (2.5%)
+   - Each license holder's share based on their royalty percentage
+   - IP owner's remaining share
+4. Review the breakdown and click "Pay Revenue"
-3. Click "Pay Revenue" and confirm the transaction
+5. Confirm the transaction
-4. Royalties will be automatically distributed to license holders
+6. Royalties are automatically distributed to license holders on-chain

 ### Claiming Royalties
 1. Select the IP Asset you have licenses for
+2. **View Accumulated Royalties**: See your total claimable amount for the selected IP
+3. The system displays:
+   - Your accumulated royalties (if any)
+   - Your active licenses and their royalty rates
+   - Claimable amount in MNT
-2. Click "Claim Royalties"
+4. Click "Claim Royalties" (enabled only if you have claimable royalties)
-3. Confirm the transaction to receive your accumulated royalties
+5. Confirm the transaction to receive your accumulated royalties

+### Monitoring Infringements
+1. Navigate to the "Infringement Detection" tab
+2. Select an IP Asset to monitor
+3. **Enable Auto-Monitoring**: Toggle automatic periodic checks (default: every 5 minutes)
+4. **Check Now**: Manually trigger an immediate infringement scan
+5. **View Results**: See detailed infringement reports including:
+   - Severity level (Low, Medium, High, Critical)
+   - In-network infringements (on-chain)
+   - External platform infringements (off-chain)
+   - Similarity scores and detection timestamps
+   - Recommended actions based on infringement type
+6. **Take Action**: Follow recommended steps such as:
+   - Raising disputes through arbitration
+   - Sending DMCA takedown notices
+   - Documenting evidence
+   - Contacting infringing parties

 ## Technical Details